Bernardo-FMF/eleceDb-driver/README.md

 ## Environment variables

-Below is a list of the environment variables that
+Below is a list of the environment variables that need to be configured in order to connect to an EleceDb instance.

 | Env variable name | Description                      | Default value | Possible values |
 |-------------------|----------------------------------|---------------|-----------------|